Our Story: The +130 Year History of Barnett Home Decor

 Barbara was tasked to learn every aspect of manufacturing, using her knowledge of sewing and construction to draft new patterns.

-Barbara inherited Barnett in 1990, taking charge as its President.
+Barbara inherited the company in 1990, taking charge as our President.

-Barnett Home Decor remains a woman-owned & family operated business to this day.
+Barnett Home Decor remains a family owned, family operated, women-led business to this day.